snowflake/vole2/README.txt

 For details of where to obtain the Fossil repository, please ask in the CIX vienna conference.

+To check the manifest you should first delete the line near the end of the manifest just before the signature that reads:

+# Remove this line to create a well-formed Fossil manifest.

 -------------------------------------------------------------------------------
 Are you looking for the Vienna RSS and Atom feed reader?